Niron-code/MSE-PSE/WEEK3/YB College/README.md

  Assign lecturers to courses
  View enrollments with student names and course names View Courese and Lecturer relationship
+ Name and email validation for students and lecturers to ensure correct data entry

 ## Structure
 - `database.py`: Handles database connection and table creation